 We started solely with the purpose of education and its requirement but then we realized that other fields needed attention as well.
 We started concentrating on health aspects where we started conducting free dental check-ups, cataract operations, blood donation camps, distribution of vitamins to younger children.
 We also took up some environmental projects to create awareness among the villages.

 We are extremely fortunate to have a considerate, enthusiastic and aware team of young volunteers.

 2. So when did you venture into this venture and what inspired or motivated you to take a plunge into this venture?

 I took the plunge in the year 2006.
 I believed that apart from the upbringing that I have got and the values instilled in me by my parents, my family and society played a major role in shaping me, making me aware of many things which otherwise do not register to me.
 A lot of my life’s experiences have culminated from society and have taught me a lot.
 So it was the time that I give back in whatever ways I could.
 It was a very strong desire that motivated me to take the plunge.

 3. Can you share with us some of the challenges you faced during your initial days?

 I plunged into this venture with a completely different mindset.
 I had visited a few schools in and around Pune and realized that there was a massive communication gap between the teachers and students due to which the children were not able to make progress.
-We started helping out by our dedicated volunteers to teach the children over weekends.
+We started helping out with our dedicated volunteers to teach the children over weekends.
 I slowly started noticing other problems that needed attention.
 Problems like cataracts, dental problems, domestic violence problems, unhygienic living, tobacco chewing problems, girl child problems, education and much more.
 We started with programs like Swapnapurti, Doordrishti, Swapnashrishti, free medical aid and Heath and hygiene to focus on these problems.